Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Perfect white sand, sheltered by the cliffs but open to a lot of sunshine.
 Perfection.

-After walking the path for awhile, we rounded a corner and found ourselves before Sydney’s most famous beach: Bondi Beach.
+After walking the path for awhile, I rounded a corner and found myself before Sydney’s most famous beach: Bondi Beach.

 Bondi is a haven for surfers and celebrities alike.
 You know how there are tons of pictures of Hugh Jackman flexing his muscles in the ocean?
 Most of them are taken here.
 He lives in Bondi.
 (Tempted as I was, I did not go Wolverine hunting.)

 “You have to take the ferry to Manly!”
-This was one of the top tips I got before arriving in Sydney, and Mario and I made sure we had time to make the journey from Circular Quay to the beach-loving suburb.
+This was one of the top tips I got before arriving in Sydney, and I made sure I had time to make the journey from Circular Quay to the beach-loving suburb.

 Make sure you get out on deck for the view.
 This ferry journey is a great way to photograph the Sydney Opera House and the Sydney Harbour Bridge from every angle possible!